25 Frugal Family Entertainment Ideas Without TV

 Scavenger hunts are a great way to turn everyday spaces into adventure zones.
 I like to hide clues around the house or yard, each leading to the next.
 For extra fun, I use riddles or puzzles as clues.

-My kids love when I theme the hunt.
+My kids love it when I theme the hunt.
 Once, we did a pirate treasure hunt with a hand-drawn map and plastic gold coins.
 Another time, we had a space alien hunt with glow-in-the-dark stars as markers.

 To make it educational, I sometimes include math problems or trivia questions.
 The prize at the end doesn’t have to be big – even a small treat or a coupon for a special privilege works well.